galaxyproject/training-material/topics/proteomics/tutorials/metaproteomics/tutorial.md

 >
 >    - **include query result column headers**: `No`
 >
-> 2. Click **Execute** and inspect the query results file after it turned green.
+> 2. Click **Run Tool** and inspect the query results file after it turned green.
 If everything went well, it should look similiar:
 >
 >     ![Query Tabular output showing the peptides](../../images/query_tabular_1.png "Query Tabular output")
 >